kekcleader/FreeOberon/README.md

 # Free Oberon
 * Version 0.1.0
-* Riga, July 19, 2017
+* Riga, July 20, 2017
 * Website: [freeoberon.su](http://freeoberon.su)

 # Installation

 ## 1.1.
 Installation under OS GNU/Linux.
-1. Download Free Oberon source code from this repo or from [freeoberon.su](http://freeoberon.su).
-The archive with the version for Windows OS is suitable, because it also contains the source codes.
-Unzip the archive to your home directory or to another location on the disk.
+1. Download Free Oberon source code from [freeoberon.su](http://freeoberon.su) in tar.gz format or from the GitHub repo.
+Note that the archive with the version for Windows is also suitable, because it contains the source code.
+Extract the archive to your home directory or to another location on the disk.
+(This tutorial will assume the files are extracted to the home directory.)
 2. Using the terminal or in any other way, install the following software packages on your system:
   * libsdl2-dev
   * libsdl2-image-dev